zpainter/iassist/content/conferences/iassist-sweden-2021/_index.md

 Please be aware that IASSIST Leadership and the Local Arrangements Committee in Sweden are monitoring the changing public health and travel issues related to COVID-19.
 While we fully intend to host the joint meeting in-person, we want to ensure the safety of everyone involved.
 Therefore, we encourage presenters and attendees to monitor the conference website for the latest information.

+If you rolled over your IASSIST 2020 registration fees, please email *iassist2021 [ at ] meetx.se* to initiate the refund process.

 <a class="btn btn-template-main" href="https://iassist2021.org/" target="_blank">Visit the Conference website</a>

 #### Chairs